IBM-Watson/wex-wdc-alchemyapi-alchemyvision/README.md

 Once the application has finished restarting, you can now view the route that was created for your application with `cf routes`.
 The running application URL can be determined by combining the host and domain from the routes listing.
 You can also find this information in the `manifest.yml` file.

-### Installing ImageMagick®
+### Installing ImageMagickÂ®

-[ImageMagick®](http://www.imagemagick.org/) is a software suite used to create, edit, compose, or convert images.
-ImageMagick® is free software delivered as a ready-to-run binary distribution or as source code that you may use, copy, modify, and distribute in both open and proprietary applications.
+[ImageMagickÂ®](http://www.imagemagick.org/) is a software suite used to create, edit, compose, or convert images.
+ImageMagickÂ® is free software delivered as a ready-to-run binary distribution or as source code that you may use, copy, modify, and distribute in both open and proprietary applications.
 It is distributed under the [Apache 2.0 license](http://www.imagemagick.org/script/license.php).

-Navigate to the [ImageMagick® download page](http://www.imagemagick.org/script/binary-releases.php) and follow the instructions for your operating system to download and install ImageMagick®.
-Linux users may find that an ImageMagick® package is already installed, or available from a package repository.
+Navigate to the [ImageMagickÂ® download page](http://www.imagemagick.org/script/binary-releases.php) and follow the instructions for your operating system to download and install ImageMagickÂ®.
+Linux users may find that an ImageMagickÂ® package is already installed, or available from a package repository.

-Once installation is complete, make a note of the location of the `convert` binary that is part of the ImageMagick® suite.
-Ensure that the path to ImageMagick binaries is part of the path environment variable for your web server user.
+Once installation is complete, make a note of the location of the `convert` binary that is part of the ImageMagickÂ® suite.  **Ensure that the path to ImageMagickÂ® binaries is part of the path environment variable for your web server user**.
 You will need this path information when you configure the converters in the next steps.

 ### Installing and Configuring the Engine Image Converter